Meltasy/linked-lists/README.md

 # linked-lists

-An odin project on recursion
+An odin project on linked lists

 This is a mini project to practice my skills: